-Hells Revenge offers sweeping views, treacherous trails, crumbling cliff edges, steep descents, and even steeper climbs.
+Hells Revenge offers sweeping views, treacherous trails, crumbling cliff edges, and steep descents.
+And even steeper climbs.

 This terrain isn’t easy.
 It can take hours to traverse the six-mile trail.
-But you can’t deny, it’s one thrilling adventure.
+But you can’t deny it, it’s one thrilling adventure.
 And one of the best Moab activities for adrenaline junkies.

 Okay, so 4X4, Colorado Rapids, or National Park tours don’t appeal to you.
 What then?
 Why not take to the sky!

 Yep, Moab also offers views of its gorgeous panoramic sunrise views as you float past the iconic arches and canyons.

 Hot Air Ballooning over the glowing arches and sandy cliffs might just be the best thing to do in Moab.